Corporate Video Production: Grow Your Business

 • Who is the target audience? - Try to be specific with this one... are you targeting new college graduates or seasoned professionals?

-• What are the key points you want to communicate through the video? - try to keep this to three or less... any more and you’ll risk going too long and lose your audience trying to cram too much in.
+• What are the key points you want to communicate through the video? - try to keep this to three or fewer... any more, and you’ll risk going too long and losing your audience trying to cram too much in.

 • Where will the video live? - is this for use on your website, in presentations, for promoted social media ads, etc...